 Is parchment paper and wax paper the same?

 In the past they lined pans with wax paper for baking cookies, etc., is parchment paper and wax paper the same only a name change?

-A: Waxed paper and parchment paper are not the same.
+No, waxed paper and parchment paper are not the same.

 Waxed paper is tissue paper coated on both sides with a paraffin wax which helps the paper resist moisture and grease but will melt or burn if it comes in direct contact with the heat source.